afcarl/poodle/README.md

 ## The Dream

-*Imagine if you could tell the computer how the result should look like, and computer automatically figures out the algorithm for you.*
+*Imagine if you could tell the computer how the result should look like, <br/>
+and computer automatically figures out the algorithm for you.*

-*Imagine that if the algorithm is obvious you could still write it in imperative way and computer understands it and makes use of it to reach the result faster.*
+*Imagine that if the algorithm is obvious you could still write it in imperative way <br/>
+and computer understands it and makes use of it to reach the result faster.*

-*Imagine if you have the algorithm defined by data and you and your computer can both use it efficiently in problem solving.*
+*Imagine if you have the algorithm defined by data<br/> and you and your computer can both use it efficiently in problem solving.*

 ## The Idea